uc-cdis/dcf-dataservice/README.md

 `vim creds.json`

 ### Final Setup
-Lastly to finish setting up tokens, we need to run `gen3 kube-setup-data-replicate.sh` to refresh the secrets.
+Lastly to finish setting up tokens, we need to run `gen3 kube-setup-data-replicate` to refresh the secrets.
 Remember to pull from `cloud-automation` repo to ensure latest script is used. https://github.com/uc-cdis/cloud-automation/blob/master/gen3/bin/kube-setup-data-replicate.sh